 30115.10f—Stored-Value Cards (SVCs)

 SVCs are smart cards with an embedded computer chip that contain electronic monetary value.
 The technology eliminates coin, currency, scrip, vouchers, money orders, and other labor-intensive payment mechanisms associated with closed government locations, such as military bases and ships at sea.
-Agencies should use SVC to improve cash management in these closed environments.
+Federal entities should use SVC to improve cash management in these closed environments.
 For more information, see SVC and TFM Volume I, Part 4, Chapter 9000.

 30115.10g—U.S. Debit Card